SovereignCloudStack/k8s-harbor/docs/harbor_backup_restore.md

 cases when Harbor persistence is enabled and the "internal" databases (PostgreSQL and Redis) are used.

+Note that Redis key-value database is not backed up in both cases, i.e. when "internal" or "external" Redis instance is used.
+As a result, the user sessions of logged users that are stored in Redis will be lost.
+Hence, after the restore, users should log in again.
+This data loss should be a low impact on your restored Harbor instance.

-Note that backups of external databases (PostgreSQL and Redis) are not supported by the official tutorial and are out of the scope of this guide as well.
+PostgreSQL database should be backed up as it stores important metadata of Harbor models, like projects, users, roles, etc. The backup and restore of "internal" PostgreSQL instance is covered by this guide.
+The "external" PostgreSQL backup is not supported by the official tutorial and is out of the scope of this guide as well.

 Also, keep an eye on the official backup and restore [limitations](https://goharbor.io/docs/main/administration/backup-restore/#limitations) section to be aware of the potential impact on your Harbor instance.
 The limitation:
 `The upload purging process may cause backup failure` mentioned that it is better to